pippinbarr/cart253-2019/modules/debugging-guide/debugging-guide.md

 .hi[No error!]

 - This is because JavaScript will __evaluate__ `x = 0` in the conditional
-- It evaluates to the result of that operation, which is `0`
+- It evaluates to the result of that instruction, which is `0`
 - An `0` is __coerced__ (converted) to `false`
 - And so we just never see the message
 - Be careful!